Eliane Montel: Professional career

 In 1926, she began to work as voluntary help in the Curie laboratory at the Institut du radium, under Langevin's recommendations, then as a free worker the next year.
-She published her work Sur la pénétration du polonium dans le plomb in the Journal de physique.
-While working at Frédéric Joliot-Curie's laboratory at the Collège de France, she acted as a political and scientific intermediary between Langevin and Joliot-Curie, who had been Langevin's former student.
+She published her work on the penetration of polonium into lead (Sur la pénétration du polonium dans le plomb) in the Journal de physique.
+While working in Frédéric Joliot-Curie's laboratory at the Collège de France, she acted as a political and scientific intermediary between Langevin and Joliot-Curie, who had been Langevin's former student.

 Following her work in the laboratory, she became a physics teacher at a high school in 1929–30.
 In 1930, Montel obtained a Rothschild scholarship for 1930–1931 through the support of Marie Curie.
 However, Montel was forced to discontinue her research in order to care for her mother and was not able to complete her research within the year.
 In 1931–32, she worked as a researcher at the ESPCI, in Paul Langevin's laboratory.
 Montel stayed with him until he died, in 1946, visiting him while he was under house arrest in Troyes during World War II.

 After Langevin's death in 1946, she continued Langevin's research in the same laboratory under René Lucas's direction and worked on gaseous ions mobility measures.
 She published Langevin's last work, which was realised during World War II when he was in house arrest, on "The device could manage to study the nature of ions and follow its formation and evolution, giving the mobility spectrum".
 In the following years, she taught physics and chemistry in high school in Fontainebleau, near Paris, until her retirement in the 1960s.

 In 1967, Montel attended the Curie laboratory former researchers dinner for Marie Curie's 100th birthday.
-In 1972, she worked on Langevin's 100th birthday commemoration, publishing texts in his memory in some periodicals and writing a personal text, Langevin et le rationalisme, le savant hors de la tour d'ivoire to be published in Scientia.
-She contributed material to a former text written in La technique moderne, in the 1930s.
+In 1972, she worked on Langevin's 100th birthday commemoration, publishing texts in his memory in some periodicals and writing a personal text, Langevin et le rationalisme, le savant hors de la tour d'ivoire (Langevin and Rationalism: the Scholar Outside the Ivory Tower) to be published in Scientia.
+She contributed material to an earlier text in La technique moderne, in the 1930s.

-In the 1970s and '80s, she became a close friend of history of religions specialist Jean-Paul Roux and followed his teaching at the Ecole du Louvre.
-She became interested in several subjects, including history of religions—Islam and Judaism in particular—history of art, archeology, the Far East, Egypt, Turkey, and Greece.
-When she was ninety years old, she visited Eastern countries with Roux, including Syria.

-She died in Paris in 1993.
+Eliane Montel died in Paris in 1993.